ThundeRatz/travesim/CONTRIBUTING.md

-# Contributing to VSS Simulation :rocket:
+# Contributing to VSS Simulation 🚀

 Para a versão em PT-BR :brazil: desse documento, [veja aqui](link).

 First of all, thanks for your interest!
-We really appreciate the participation of the community! :sparkles:
+We really appreciate the participation of the community! ✨

 Here we describe a set of guidelines when contributing to the VSS simulation.
 These are not strict rules, so use your best judgment, and in case you have questions, contact us on contato@thunderatz.org.